Markopolo-ai/on-boarding-off-boarding/README.md

 Hello candidate,

-You are to build a web app through which companies and organizations can onboard new recuits or teammembers with ease.
+You are to build a web app through which companies and organizations can onboard new recruits or teammembers with ease.

 How will it work?